FAQ

 Are Pineview Preschools Licensed and Inspected?

 We are licensed and inspected by the Florida Department of Children and Families meeting or exceeding their ratios, class sizes, staff qualifications, safety, and cleanliness requirements.
 The local Fire Department also inspects equipment and ongoing safety measures.
+Our schools have been awarded the Florida Gold Seal and we are accredited by APPLE (Accredited Professional Preschool Learning Environment).

 What programs do you offer?

 We offer infant (starting at 8 weeks), toddler and preschool programs.
 We also offer summer camp and enrichment programs.
-School Readiness and VPK programs may not be offered at all locations.

 What forms do I need to register my child?